 Travel by local bus from central Stockholm to Stavsnäs in the afternoon, travel time about 50 mins (full details on local transport will be included in your booking confirmation documentation).
 You then transfer by taxi-boat (included in the price of your tour) to the kayak centre.
 Here you will collect your equipment and have a chance to discuss tour suggestions.
 You begin your self-guided sea kayak tour with an evening paddle to suitable camp spot for the night.

 Self-guided sea kayak tour in the archipelago with wild camping.
 Map and route suggestions will be provided.
 You will return to the kayak base on Wednesday afternoon to return your equipment and for taxi-boat transfer and bus to Stockholm.
 You will be back in Stockholm around 18.00-19.00.

 Start every Sunday end Wednesday between 29.06.14 and 03.09.14 (last start 31.08.14).
 Earlier start dates may also be possible by arrangement.

 Prices are in British Pounds.
 If you wish, you are also welcome to make your payment by bank transfer in Euros or Swedish Kronor.
 If this would be of interest, please let us know and we will be happy to provide prices.

 Price includes full camping and kitchen equipment as outlined below.

-You should have some previous experience of sea kayaking and camping and also be able to navigate using a map (navigating on water can be more difficult than on land).
+At least one member of the group should have some previous experience of sea kayaking and camping and also be able to navigate using a map (navigating on water can be more difficult than on land).
+We also strongly recommend that participants bring GPS for the tour.
 At least one member of your party should know rescue procedure.
 Participants with limited experience may wish to request double kayaks, which are the most stable option.